-- Smart metering strategy that allows us to remotely monitor our consumption through the use of smart sensors and real-time dashboards. - Seven buildings with smart metering in Argentina, Brazil and Mexico, where we have implemented sensors with IoT technology with very positive results and reduction opportunities of up to 10%. - Began the process of migrating 100% of our operations to renewable energy sources. - Since November 2020, Melicidade is powered by 100% renewable energy. - Our SP02 distribution center is the first logistics operation in the region to run on 100% renewable energy. - 7,061MWh consumption of renewable energy generated off-site.
+- Smart metering strategy that allows us to remotely monitor our consumption through the use of smart sensors and real-time dashboards. - Eleven distribution centers with smart metering in Argentina, Brazil and Mexico. - Began the process of migrating 100% of our operations to renewable energy sources. - Six sites in Brazil, one in Chile, and one in Mexico started to use renewable energy sources in 2022. - In 2022, we added eight Mercado Libre distribution centers migrated to 100% renewable energy, reaching a total of 10 sites between centers and offices. - Our SP02 distribution center is the first logistics operation in the region to run on 100% renewable energy. - Approximately 30% of our total energy consumption was of renewable energy sources, which represent a total of 31,394,993 kWh.